 Typically, you can get both from various banks and credit unions.
 But, cashier’s check is more rigid to the availability terms as they are predominantly available in financial institutions.
 To get either of these, you’ll have to physically pay a visit to the target store as they aren’t available online.

 Money orders have many conveniences.
-They can be bought at the customer-service counter at various transfer outlets, retail stores, and post offices.
+They can be bought at the customer-service counter at various transfer outlets, retail stores, and post offices and they do not take long to deposit.
 Another way you can purchase your cashier’s check or money order is by requesting your recipient to allow you to send money online.

 In general, both are safer than carrying a huge amount of cash all along.
 But cashier’s checks are yet acclaimed to be safer than the money order.